Microchip-MPLAB-Harmony/usb_apps_host/apps/hid_basic_mouse_usart/readme.md

 | sam_g55_xpro.X                  | MPLABX | ATSAMG55J19         | [SAM G55 Xplained Pro Board](#config_6)                                    |

 ## <a name="config_title"></a> Configuring the Hardware

+### <a name="config_15"></a> [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320209)

+- Use the USB micro-B port J201 to connect the USB Device to the USB Host PC.
+- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- A commercially available USB Mouse will be needed.
+- The demonstration uses the EDBG Serial Interface to transfer demonstration application messages on a PC.

 ### <a name="config_9"></a> [SAM9X60-EK Evaluation Board](https://www.microchip.com/developmenttools/ProductDetails/DT100126)